Shibipatel/fnp-Sales-Analysis-Dashboard/README.md

 ### *5. Top 10 Cities by Orders*
 Ranks the cities with the highest number of orders, such as:
 - Imphal
-- Delhi
-- Kolkata
-- Hyderabad
+- Dhanbad
-- Bhubaneswar
+- Kavali
 …and others.

 ---

 ### *6. Top 5 Products by Revenue*
 Identifies the best-selling products contributing the most revenue:
-1. Magnum Set
+1. Magnam Set
 2. Quaia Gift
 3. Dolores Gift
 4. Harum Pack